openfun/fun-boxes/README.rst

 - FUN_RELEASE, OPENEDX_FUN_RELEASE: the git version of FUN repositories and FUN's edx-platform to checkout.
 May be a git sha1, tag or remote branch name.
   Defaults to the latest versions, e.g: 2.11.
-- FUN_MICROSITES: define this variable to provision your VM with microsite configuration.

 Troubleshooting